kantrajnee88/Stress-Detection-using-Machine-Learning/README.md

 project, you're utilizing the Bernoulli Naive Bayes variant to model the likelihood of words occurring in stressful and non-stressful messages.
 # Spam
-spam.csv file contain Dataset. which is taken from kaggle. dataset collected social media comments. the are labe as spam(1) ans ham(not spam 1).
+spam.csv file contain Dataset. which is taken from kaggle. dataset collected social media comments.label as spam(1) ans ham(not spam 1).
 # stress_Detection.python
 trained model is use to detect stress of text.